paritytech/polkadot/grafana/README.md

 PVFs are expected to have a limited execution time to ensure there is enough time left for the parachain block to be included in the relay block.
 - **Time to recover and check candidate**.
-This is part of approval voting and covers the time it takes to recover the candidate block available data from other validators, check it (includes PVF execution time); issue statement or initiate dispute.
+This is part of approval voting and covers the time it takes to recover the candidate block available data from other validators, check it (includes PVF execution time) and issue statement or initiate dispute.
 - **Assignment delay tranches**.
-Approval voting requires that validators which assigned to check a specific candidate are split up into delay tranches (0.5 second each).
-Then, all validators checks are ordered by the delay tranche index.
-Early tranches of validators will check the candidate first and later tranches act as as backups in case of no shows.
+Approval voting is designed such that validators assigned to check a specific candidate are split up into equal delay tranches (0.5 seconds each).
+All validators checks are ordered by the delay tranche index.
+Early tranches of validators have the opportunity to check the candidate first before later tranches that act as as backups in case of no shows.